southwick-associates/implan/github-vignettes/implan-transfer.md

 ### Category to Sector

-In the same way, allocating to sectors uses a crosswalk (at the `category` dimension):
+In the same way, allocating to sectors uses a crosswalk at the `category` dimension (also referred to as implan sectoring schemes):

 ``` r
 data(category_to_sector546)